rcosta358/liquidjava-tutorial/README.md

 Now, let's explore how to use **state refinements** to specify and verify properties about the state of an object.
 Open [ExampleStateRefinements.java](./src/main/java/com/tutorial/part2/ExampleStateRefinements.java).
 Here, we specify that this object can only be in two states: `a` or `b`.
 Then, in the constructor, we specify that the initial state is `a`, through the `@StateRefinement` annotation.
 This annotation allows us to specify in which state the object should be before the method is called (`from`), and in which state it will be after the method execution (`to`).
 In the constructor, since it's the first method to be called, we can only specify the `to` state.

-This object has two methods, also called `a` and `b`.
-From the state refinements, we can see that the method `a` can only be called when the object is in state `a` transiting to state `b`.
-Similarly, the method `b` can only be called when the object is in state `b`, transiting to state `a`.
+This object has two methods, `toB` and `toA`.
+From the state refinements, we can see that the method `toB` can only be called when the object is in state `a` transiting to state `b`.
+Similarly, the method `toA` can only be called when the object is in state `b`, transiting to state `a`.
 This means that we cannot call the same method twice in a row, since it would violate the protocol established by the state refinements.
 Try uncommenting line 22 to observe the error.

 #### Exercise